 Hastings-on-Hudson - ARCO Site

 The old has become new again.
 In 2003, Riverkeeper entered into a consent decree with ARCO concerning the investigation and remediation of this site which sits on the Hudson River and is heavily contaminated with PCBs.
 After years of cleanup delays (resulting primarily from technical disagreements between ARCO and the DEC), we have recently begun considering taking action to enforce the consent decree or to otherwise pressure the parties into moving forward with making remedial decisions and moving forward with the cleanup.
-In connection with these efforts, we have been meeting over the past two years with representatives of the village and ARCO, and we anticipate continuing to stay involved to ensure that this site will finally get the remediation equivalent to that which we bargained for in the 2003 consent decree.
+In connection with these efforts, we have been meeting over the past two years with representatives of the DEC, the village and ARCO, and we anticipate continuing to stay involved to ensure that this site will finally get the remediation equivalent to that which we bargained for in the 2003 consent decree.
 Last winter (2012) we submitted comments on a Proposed Remedial Action Plan issued by NYSDEC for the site, and the Record on Decision was issued in the Spring of 2012.
 Over the past two years we have been involved in negotiations with BP-ARCO and the Village concerning modifications to the old federal consent decree.
 Negotiations are continuing, and we expect the modification of the consent decree to be finalized and approved by the court in early 2016.
 The Clinic has potential to recover tens of thousands of dollars in legal fees on this matter.

 Kentucky Mountaintop Removal Mines

 In October 2010 the Clinic issued notices of intent to sue three companies (two ICG subsidiaries and one Trinity Coal subsidiary) operating in eastern Kentucky for fraudulent DMR reporting and other permit violations.
 The notices were served on behalf of Waterkeeper Alliance, Kentucky Riverkeeper, Appalachian Voices and Kentuckians for the Commonwealth.
-Last week, two days before the notice period elapsed, the State announced that it had filed enforcement proceedings against all three companies.
-The Clinic is currently working with local counsel to prepare intervention papers so that we may be heard by the State Court judge before the consent judgments proposed by the state and the defendants are entered.
+Last week, two days before the notice period elapsed, the State announced that it had filed enforcement proceedings against all three companies and simultaneously submitted consent judgments for the court’s approval.